Phlox paniculata: Distribution and habitat

-In its natural range, it grows along streambanks and in moist wooded areas.
+In its natural range, it grows along stream banks and in moist wooded areas.

 Cultivation

 Phlox paniculata is grown largely for its showy fragrant flowers in high summer.
 It requires a sheltered spot with full sun or partial shade, in fertile moist soil.
 Plants may be propagated by division or root cuttings in autumn, or by basal cuttings in spring.

 Plants make excellent cut flowers.
 In hot, dry areas they are sensitive to powdery mildew, and affected stems should be removed immediately.

 Cultivars

 Many cultivars have been developed for garden use.
 The following have gained the Royal Horticultural Society's Award of Garden Merit: